albaintor/UC-Remote/README.md

 # Features

 - Registration : remotes registration with automatic discovery (or else manual registration)
-- Multiple remotes support with easy switching from the side menu, and synchronized in parallel
+- Multiple remotes support with easy switching from the left side menu, and synchronized in background
-- Dark mode (default) / light mode
+- Dark mode (default) / light mode / sync with system
 - iPhone, iPad & MacOS (Catalyst) support with landscape mode
 - Navigation by profile like in the remote.
 Another profile can be selected from the 3 dots upper right button
 - Profile pages : pull down to refresh the data (in case of disconnection or modifications on the remote)